maartenba/maartenba.github.io/_posts/2018-06-14-how-http-chunked-encoding-was-killing-a-request.markdown

 We are on to something!
 Preliminary conclusion is that for every single call to `Write...` in JSON.NET, we are calling an underlying `Flush` (which in the end hits our dreaded `ExplicitFlush`).

 And for sure: every single JSON token we are writing [is triggering a flush](https://referencesource.microsoft.com/#mscorlib/system/io/streamwriter.cs,293).
-Making a PInvoke call because that's what we told ASP.NET to do by setting `response.BufferOutput = false;` in the `ChunkedFileStreamResult` class.
+Making a PInvoke call under the hood, because that's what we told ASP.NET to do by setting `response.BufferOutput = false;` in the `ChunkedFileStreamResult` class.

 **GOTCHA!** But now, the fix...